Charlie Grimm: Chicago Cubs (1932–1938, 1944–1949)

 On August 2, 1932, Rogers Hornsby was fired by the Cubs.
 Grimm was enlisted by the team to serve as player-manager.
 While serving as manager for the remaining 55 games, he rallied them to 37 wins that helped the team finish with a 90–64 record, finishing four games ahead of Pittsburgh for the National League pennant.
 This was the first pennant for the Cubs since 1929.
 In the 1932 World Series, they would be swept by the New York Yankees in four games.
 Grimm would retain the position of manager for the next seven seasons.
 In his first tenure as the Cubs manager, his teams would finish no worse than third place.
 In the two seasons after his first pennant, he led them to 86 wins each, which was good for third place.
 The 1935 season proved superior for Grimm and Cubs, as he led them to their first 100-win season in 25 years, made most memorable by a 21-game winning streak in the month of September.
 In the World Series that year against the Detroit Tigers, they won the first game in Detroit before losing the next three.
 They rallied to win Game 5 at Wrigley Field, but the Tigers won a walk-off hit from Goose Goslin to win 4–3 and seal the Series.
 The Cubs went 87–67 for a third place finish the following year (which was Grimm's last as a player-manager), but they improved to 93–61 and second place the year after.
 1938 was his last season of his first tenure as manager of the Cubs.
-The team was 45–36 when owner P. K. Wrigley moved Grimm to the broadcast booth and named catcher Gabby Hartnett as player-manager.
+The team was 45–36 when owner Philip K. Wrigley moved Grimm to the broadcast booth and named catcher Gabby Hartnett as player-manager.
 As Grimm had done six years earlier, Hartnett led the Cubs to a dramatic comeback to win the league pennant that season.